April 7, 2023

 iCloud Backup: toggles iCloud from backing up recordings stored in Files.
 These can get very big.
 Disable this setting to stop backups completely.

 Storage Status shows remaining space available to Kino.
 Kino uses a conservative measure to ensure it does not run out during recording.
 You can clear more space either in iPhone's Storage Settings panel, or by going to the Camera app (on iPhone 15 Pro and above), tapping 'ProRes Log' if activated, and tapping 'Free Resources'.
+Again, this step is only available on iPhone 15 Pro and above.

 Additional things you can explore in settings is a link to our Presets page, to get support, or to read more about the app and the people who made it (that's us!).